davemazur/velero-test/developers-guide-to-velero.md

 - Install the Velero backup controller image in the cluster
   - % velero install .
 - Restore the cluster contents from backup
-  - % Velero restore create --from-backup <xxxx>
+  - % velero restore create --from-backup <xxxx>
-- % Kind get clusters
+- % kind get clusters

 # Now let's GO dig into the development